 De Bold’s work on ANF has been recognized through numerous distinctions and awards.
 These include the Gairdner Foundation International Award, the Royal Society of Canada McLaughlin Medal in Medical Research, the Ernest C. Manning Principal Award, the International Society for Hypertension Research Award, and the American Society for Hypertension Award, among others.
 Adolfo de Bold is an Officer of the Order of Canada.

 Adolfo de Bold has contributed to the field of cardiovascular research as a teacher, administrator and scientist.
 He was a key contributor to the establishment of the Research Centre at the University of Ottawa Heart Institute.

-The research spans multiple aspects of the endocrine function of the heart, including the basic aspects of the mechanism of secretion of the hormones from the heart to their role in clinical entities such as heart failure and inflammation.
-In addition, a long-acting analogue of ANF is being developed to obtain a drug that may be used in heart failure and other important clinical entities.
+The research spanned multiple aspects of the endocrine function of the heart, including the basic aspects of the mechanism of secretion of the hormones from the heart to their role in clinical entities such as heart failure and inflammation.
+In addition, a long-acting analogue of ANF was developed to obtain a drug that may be used in heart failure and other important clinical entities.